 - What is the relationship between ‘return on investment’ and ‘payback period’?

 - How do subsidies and accounting practices affect global warming?

-- What is the impact of subsidies and incentives?
-(Can you and students develop some testable hypotheses on these subjects?)
+- What are the impacts of subsidies and incentives?
+Can you and students develop some testable hypotheses on these subjects?
 How would these actions affect corporate decision-making and consumer demand?

 - Moving subsidies from fossil fuels to renewable energy?

 - Establishing a carbon tax?

 - Moving subsidies from industrialized farming to sustainable methods?
 (For example, organic growing sequesters carbon into the soil, reducing net GHG emissions)

 Externality – Related Questions